top

 It is natural to worry about kids' reactions to being adopted.
 While the benefits are nearly endless, it would be irresponsible not to mention some of the challenges adoptees face as they grow up.
 This guide explores adoption reactions and what you can expect when adopting or placing a child for adoption.

-If you are still considering adoption, you can call 1-800-ADOPTION to speak with an adoption professional to get more information.
 For now, keep reading this guide to learn more about kids' reactions to being adopted and both the positives and challenges they will face as they grow up.

 Adoption Reactions: The Benefits of Being Adopted